 Note: If you don’t have tagliatelle, feel free to use fettuccine or any other noodles instead.

-Mushroom Stroganoff recipe by Zhoro Apostolov for World of Vegan.
+This Vegan Mushroom Stroganoff recipe was developed and photographed by Zhoro Apostolov for World of Vegan.
 Copyright of World of Vegan™, all rights reserved.
 Please note that this article may contain affiliate links that support our work at World of Vegan.